 DNA.
 We all have it and we know it’s important.
 It tells our bodies how to work.
 But what exactly is it and what is a double helix?
 Come along with Desi DNA and learn how DNA is built and where it is found.
 Make your own DNA model, act it out with your friends, and even learn how to extract DNA from fruit in your own kitchen.
 With Discovering DNA, learning about this important topic becomes a piece of cake for elementary aged kids!

-Mini-course is provided as a 25-page PDF, along with a separate Science Tool Kit PDF to use to collect your badges.
+Mini-course is provided as a 26-page PDF including a separate Science Tool Kit PDF to collect your badges.

 Prefer a printed mini-course?
 Discovering DNA is also available as a beautiful workbook here on Amazon.com.

 - Story: What is DNA?
 Learn about the DNA double helix, where it is found, and why it is so important for all living things.

 - Activity 1: Build Your Own DNA Model.
 Make your own double helix with candy, fruit, and toothpicks.

 - Activity 2: Base Pairing with Buddies.
 Can you and your friends (or stuffed animals) figure out who pairs with whom in this movement-based activity?

 - Activity 3: Help Watson and Crick.
 A DNA molecule is just like a puzzle—learn how all the pieces fit together.